 Our marine and aviation businesses extend unsecured credit to most of their customers.
 Part of our success in attracting business has been due, in part, to our willingness to extend credit on an unsecured basis to customers which exhibit a high credit risk profile and would otherwise be required to prepay or post letters of credit with their suppliers of fuel and related services.
 We recognize that extending credit and setting the appropriate reserves for receivables is largely a subjective decision based on knowledge of the customer and the industry.
 Active management of our credit risk is essential to our success.
 We do not insure our receivables.
 Diversification of credit risk is difficult since we sell primarily within the marine and aviation industries.
 Our sales executives and their respective staff meet regularly to evaluate credit exposure, in the aggregate and by individual credit.
 Credit exposure also includes the amount of estimated unbilled sales.
 We also have a credit committee for each of our segments.
-The credit committees are responsible for approving credit limits above certain amounts, setting and maintaining credit standards, and managing the overall quality of the credit portfolio.
+The credit portfolio.
 The level of credit granted to a customer is influenced by a customer 's credit history with us, including claims experience and payment patterns.
-In our marine fuel services segment, we have extended lines of credit of at least \$6.0 million to 20 non-governmental customers, and seven of these customers have lines of credit ranging from \$15.0 to \$28.0 million (currently, our largest credit lines).
-In our aviation fuel services segment, we have extended lines of credit of at least \$4.0 million to five non-governmental customers, and one of these customers has a credit line of \$14.0 million.
+In our marine fuel services segment, we have extended lines of credit lines).
+In our aviation fuel services segment, we have extended lines of credit lines).
+In our aviation fuel services segment, we have extended lines of credit lines).
+In our aviation fuel services segment, we have extended lines of credit lines).
+In our aviation fuel services segment, we have extended lines of credit lines).
+In our aviation fuel services segment, we have extended lines of credit lines).
+In our aviation fuel services segment, we have extended lines of credit of at least \$4.0 million to five non-governmental customers, and one of these customers have a credit line of \$14.0 million.